kLabUM/StormReactor/README.md

 	"""
 	CODE BLOCK
 	New method code to calculate new pollutant concentration, here referred to as Cnew.
-	Set the concentration in SWMM using the appropriate setters determined if it is a node or link using the flag feature.
+	Set the concentration in SWMM using the appropriate setters using the flag feature.
 	"""
 	if self.flag == 0:
 		self.sim._model.setNodePollutant(ID, pollutant_ID, Cnew)